 Depending on the hospital, you will either go to the recovery room or to your own room after the treatment.
 Your blood pressure, heart rate and pain will be checked regularly.
 Ask your nurse about visiting hours for friends and relatives.

-Double-J stent: In some patients, a temporary small tube, called a JJ-stent, is placed in the ureter (see figure).
+- Double-J stent: In some patients, a temporary small tube, called a JJ-stent, is placed in the ureter (see Fig. 1).
 This stent helps urine flow to the bladder if the ureter is swollen after the procedure.
 The JJ-stent can be removed before your hospital discharge or shortly after at a separate appointment with your doctor.

-Nephrostomy tube: If a nephrostomy tube is placed during surgery, there is a small possibility that you have it for a short while after hospital discharge.
-The tube exits your skin at the site of the surgical opening and drains urine and blood (from surgery) directly from your kidney into a drainage bag (see figure).
+- Nephrostomy tube: If a nephrostomy tube is placed during surgery, there is a small possibility that you have it for a short while after hospital discharge.
+The tube exits your skin at the site of the surgical opening and drains urine and blood (from surgery) directly from your kidney into a drainage bag (see figure 2b).
 The tube is typically removed several days after surgery.

 You can leave the hospital after a few days if you are able to empty your bladder sufficiently and you have no fever or not too much pain.